joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 - [x] Failure by creating a Value Oasis
 - [x] Failure to finish migrations before starting on something else
 - [x] Failure to fully remove IC hat leads to becoming the solution (the Trap of the intervenor)
-- [ ] Failure to thoroughly enact policy change leads to half-baked systems that don't work
+- [x] Failure to thoroughly enact policy change leads to half-baked systems that don't work
-- [ ] Failure in effective feedback: constantly asking/reminding people to do things instead of communicating the impact of the behavior (storytelling)
+- [x] Failure in effective feedback: constantly asking/reminding people to do things instead of communicating the impact of the behavior (storytelling)
 - [ ] Failure to influence, even in my area of expertise
-      + WHAT and HOW
-- [ ] Failure to understand the role the expertise and ego play (or the lack thereof)
+      + Failed to understand the role of expertise and ego
       + WHAT and HOW
 - [ ] Failure to grow leaders on the team
 - [ ] Failure to communicate effectively with sister team to lessen friction points